lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 [GitHub](https://github.com/) is one out of many web services that can host the master copy of files you manage using Git.
 GitHub is the largest of those services, which is good if you want people to see your code and maybe even contribute to it.
 But you can also decide to keep your code private and only show it to people you decide to invite to your project.

-The World Bank has a team subscription to this which you can join ([see below](#wbg-github)) and that way get access to paid features.
+The World Bank has a team subscription to this which you can join ([see below](#world-bank-github-group)) and that way get access to paid features.
 One GitHub alternative World Bank staff can use to create and manage your own remote Git repositories is [Microsoft Azure DevOps](http://devops.azure.com).
 You can create your repository there without any approvals using your World Bank email to login, although some features, like external collaboration, does not exist there.

 ## Git Clients

 There are many desktop Git clients you can use to interact with the master copy of your Git files hosted on the web, but [GitHub Desktop](https://desktop.github.com) and [GitKraken](https://www.gitkraken.com) are two clients supported on World Bank computers.
 GitHub Desktop is simple and therefore used in our training for absolute beginners, but we recommend anyone who intend to work a lot in Git to start using a more advanced Git client like GitKraken.
 Different people in the same project can use different clients, so a PI that only use Git occasionally can use GitHub Desktop, at the same time an RA use GitKraken.
 DIME Analytics offers regular Git trainings as well as on-demand onboardings for teams and PIs and can help you get this software up and running.

-### World Bank GitHub Group <a name="wbg-github"></a>
+### World Bank GitHub Group

 DIME team members can join the [World Bank GitHub group](https://github.com/worldbank/) to have access to premium features.
 Here's how to sign up: